panchamdesai777/Two-Wheeler-Loan-Default-Prediction/README.md

 1. Created a website using HTML & CSS
 2. Integrated the ML model with frontend using flask
-3. Deployed the we application in Heroku app server
+3. Deployed the web application in Heroku app server

 ## Things to learn from the project :